Proszówka – Castle Gryf

 History

-The oldest certain record in historical sources confirming the existence of Gryf Castle was an mention created around 1305, recording the existence of “districtus circa Greiffenstein”.
-There is no evidence that the building was erected in the third quarter of the 13th century by the grandson of Henry the Bearded, the Głogów prince Konrad or the Jawor prince Bolko I in the fourth quarter of the 13th century, because the popular name Greiffenstein referred in both cases to other strongholds.
-Probably the construction of the castle was associated with the colonization action and the organization of administration on the south-western outskirts of Silesia, while Gryf was in the initial period of its existence, due to its strategic location on the border and on the road leading from Lwówek to Bohemia, an important stronghold of the dukes of Świdnica.
+The oldest certain record confirming the existence of Gryf Castle was created around 1305 noting the existence of “districtus circa Greiffenstein”.
+Earlier mentions probably referred to other strongholds, because the name Greiffenstein was very popular in German-speaking countries, although already in 1254 a certain Wittigo de Griphenstein appeared in documents, who made a grant from two nearby villages (Olszyna and Ubocze).
+Possible founders of the castle could also have been the grandson of Henry the Bearded, Prince of Głogów Konrad in the third quarter of the 13th century, or the Prince of Jawor Bolko I the Strict in the fourth quarter of the 13th century.
+The construction of the castle would then be associated with the colonization campaign and the organization of administration on the south-western borders of Silesia, and Gryf would have been an important stronghold of the princes of Świdnica-Jawor in the initial period of its existence, due to its strategic location near the border and the road leading from Lwówek to the Bohemia.

 In the 16th century, the Schoffs treated Gryf as their residence and family “nest”.
 They wrote “from Chojnik”, but from the time of Ulrich I, who died in 1543, they extended their predicate, calling themselves “from Chojnik and Gryf.
 Ulrich, who died in his old age, was followed by his son Hans, the royal senior steward and vicecapitaneus, and later senior court judge and subdapifer.